Dynamical correlations and nonequilibrium sum rules in photodoped Hubbard ladders: Conclusions

 \section{Conclusions}

 We have studied the nonequilibrium dynamics of the half-filled Hubbard ladder when it is pumped by an idealised optical pulse, using MPS techniques.
-We find that the antiferromagnetic correlations that dominate the equilibrium state are significantly reduced in the post pump state: relative to equilibrium AF correlations are strongly suppressed at nearest and next nearest neighbour separations, before exponential decay sets in with a slightly reduced correlation length.
+We find that the antiferromagnetic correlations that dominate the equilibrium state are significantly reduced in the post pump state: equilibrium AF correlations are strongly suppressed at nearest and next nearest neighbour separations { relative to the equilibrium state}, before exponential decay sets in with a slightly reduced correlation length.
 Charge correlations in the initial, equilibrium, state are very weak, but they are strongly enhanced by the pump until they rival the magnetic correlations.
 We have shown that the anisotropic nature of the ladder means that the energy imparted by the pump is dependent on the pump direction.
-In general, pumping with a polarisation that alters the hopping parameter along the legs of the ladder leads to greater energy transfer and disruption of spin correlations than pumping polarised in the rung direction.
-Leg direction pumping also leads to saturation of the transferred energy at lower fluence than for rung direction pumping.
+In general, pumping with a polarisation that alters the hopping parameter along the legs of the ladder leads to greater energy transfer and disruption of spin correlations than pumping polarised in the rung{-}direction.

+{ A small $t$ expansion and the numerical results show that at short times the response of the system to the pump scales with the number of nearest neighbours and hopping parameters as $\sim z_\alpha t_\alpha A_0^2$, where $\alpha=\parallel,\perp$ labels the pump direction.
+The small $t$ expansion does not rely on the ladder geometry.
+Hence, our results suggest this scaling will also apply to the short time behaviour of 2D (or 3D) systems.
+Once $t$ exceeds the characteristic hopping time $t_h^{-1}$ the scaling breaks down, and the response of the system is instead more specifically dependent on the pump characteristics (for example, pumps in different directions that have almost equal total photoinjected energies nonetheless produce different numbers of doublon excitations). }

 We have demonstrated that the spin and charge dynamical response functions obey a form of sum rule, with the total weight conserved even in the nonequilibrium state.
 The sum rule shows that the photodoping causes spectral weight to be pumped from the magnetic to the charge degrees of freedom.
 The overall effect is a sizeable shift of dynamical response to the low energy region of the charge sector, where a gapless dispersing mode develops, indicating that the post pump system is in a correlated metallic state.